zemogle/astrosource/docs/source/api_usage.rst

 **format** `str`
   A file extension for the files in `indir` which contain the photometry data.
 **imgreject** `float`
   Image fraction rejection allowance.
 Defaults to `0.0`.
-Increasing this will allow AstroSource to reject some of your data files if there are not enough comparison stars.
+Increasing this will allow ``astrosource`` to reject some of your data files if there are not enough comparison stars.

 Analysis